Indonesia at a Glance

 The Indonesian economy relies heavily on domestic consumption, and it has seen increasing investment by local and foreign investors.
 Generally speaking, however, the economy is very mixed.
 The private sector and the government play a large role in the economy.
 The Indonesian government has implemented a long-term development plan for the future in order to stabilize economic growth.
 Its main goals are to reduce poverty, promote the quality of human resources, improve science and technology and strengthen economic competitiveness.

-Most expats working in Indonesia are employed by foreign companies, teach English, or work in the export sector.
-As getting a visa for working in Indonesia is not the easiest step in the moving process, it is truly the foreign companies that are an expat’s best bet for working in Indonesia.
-The highly productive export sector deals mainly with oil and gas exports.
+Most expats in Indonesia are employed by foreign companies, teach English or work in the export sector.
+As getting a visa for working in Indonesia is not the easiest step in the moving process, it is truly the foreign companies that are an expat’s best bet for finding a job in Indonesia.
+See our Moving to Indonesia article for more information on Indonesian work visas.

-If you are thinking of working in Indonesia and don’t know where to begin your search, Jakarta is not a bad start.
-As the capital is not only the financial hub of Indonesia, Jakarta’s industry also includes the electronics, automotive, chemical, and biomedical as well as mechanical engineering sectors.
-They all offer many opportunities for working in Indonesia.
+If you are thinking of working in Indonesia and don’t know where to begin your search, Jakarta is not a bad place to start.
+The capital is not only the financial hub of Indonesia, but is also home to many important industries.
+Job opportunities abound in the electronics, automotive, chemical, and biomedical as well as mechanical engineering sectors.

-Otherwise, especially younger expats working in Indonesia do so as English teachers.
+Otherwise, younger expats in particular tend to find jobs working in Indonesia as English teachers.
 There are quite a few jobs for expatriates who are certified either in English as a Second Language (ESL) or in Teaching English as a Foreign Language (TEFL).